Anthropic decision theory: Deciding Sleeping Beauty

 Standard SSA has a problem with reference classes.
-For instance, the larger the reference class becomes, the more the results of SSA in small situations become similar to SIA.
-The above setup mimics the effect: if there is a very large population of outsider individuals that Sleeping Beauty is altruistic towards, then the gains to two extra copies will tend to add, rather than average: if $\Omega$ is large, then $2x/(2+\Omega)$ (averaged gain to two created agents each gaining $x$) is approximately twice $x/(1+\Omega)$ (averaged gain to one created agent gaining $x$), so she will behave more closely to SIA odds.
+For instance, the larger the reference class becomes, the more the results of SSA in small situations become similar to SIA, a puzzling effect as the bounds of the reference class can seem somewhat arbitrary.

-This issue is not present for \emph{copy-altruistic} average utilitarian Sleeping Beauties, as she doesn't care about any outsiders.
+The same situation arises with an altruistic average utilitarian Sleeping Beauty (rather than a copy-altruistic one).
+Assume there are $\Omega$ other individuals in the population that Sleeping Beauty cares about.
+Then if the copies accept the coupon, the averaged gain in the tails world is $2(1-x)/(2+\Omega)$, since the total population is $2+\Omega$.
+The average loss in the heads world is $-x/(1+\Omega)$, since the total population is $1+\Omega$.

+If $\Omega$ happens to be zero (because the agents are copy-altruistic, or because there is nobody else in the universe), then the situation proceeds as above, with the indifference price of the coupon being $\pounds 1/2$.
+However, as $\Omega$ increases, the indifference price of the coupon rises.
+If $\Omega$ is very large, then $2(1-x)/(2+\Omega) - x/(1+\Omega)$ is approximately $(2-3x)/\Omega$.
+Thus the agent's indifference price will be just below $\pounds (2/3)$ -- the same as in the total utilitarian case, a behaviour that looks ``SIA-ish''.

+Hence one of the paradoxes of SSA (that changing the reference class changes the agent's probabilities), is, in this context, closely analogous to one of the difficulties with average utilitarianism: that changing the population one cares about changes one's decisions.